daniel-ji/webreg-export/README.md

 A simple web app to export your WebReg schedule to an ICS file, which can then be imported into Google Calendar, Apple Calendar, Outlook, etc.

 Built using a React frontend and a Express & Node backend.
-Uses Google Vision API for OCR when parsing the WebReg schedule image.
+Parses provided html data with regular expressions to then construct a ICS file.

 Created by: Daniel Ji (daji@ucsd.edu) with the help of Owen Miller, Emmett Pangan, and Ethan Han.